-The Certificate II in Plumbing (Pre-apprenticeship) is designed to provide entry-level training for those students who want to pursue employment and career opportunities within the plumbing industry.
+The Certificate II in Plumbing (Pre-Apprenticeship) provides entry-level training for those students who want to pursue employment and career opportunities within the plumbing industry.

 Career opportunities, include: